nikfrank/pgx/README.md

     pgx.boot({}, function(a){res.json(a);});

+pgx.boot makes all the tables in the database.

 I put this in a get route, run it on update, then push the code again without the route it should be idempotent, but I don't really trust it